CommonWealthRobotics/docker-images/README.md

-# Axon Docker Images
+# Bowler Docker Images

-These are the dockerfiles for developing and using Axon.
+These are the dockerfiles for developing and using the Bowler stack.

-## axon-playground
+## rpc-arduino

 - Based on Ubuntu 18.04
-- Contains TensorFlow, ONNX, and Jupyter
-- Starts a Jupyter Notebook server on 8888
+- Used in CI builds to build bowler-rpc-arduino